richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 I had another [PR](https://github.com/apache/druid/pull/7408) accepted to Druid, which went into version 0.15.0.
 This change was also [picked up by Pinot](https://github.com/apache/incubator-pinot/pull/4087), upgrading from 0.5.10 to 0.8.0, where a very large reduction in query latency was noted.

-> "The base latency of this query was ~450ms.
+> "...I was recently looking into the performance of a query against one of our tables; It had a huge IN clause and also had a couple of NOT IN clauses...
+The base latency of this query was ~450ms.
 With only updating to roaringbitmap 0.8.0, I see that the latency drops to ~70ms.
 Thats pretty neat."

 Whilst these performance improvements can hardly be attributed to the serialisation change alone, and reflect a lot of improvements by lots of people over several years, that's quite a big difference.